kennycason/kumo/CLI.md

 ### --collision, -col

+The collision algorithm to use when placing text into the word cloud.

+### --padding, -p

+The minimum padding allowed between two words in the word cloud.
+This works with pixel-perfect collision detection as well.
+Default is 2px.

 | Value | Description |
 |-------|-------------|
 | pixel_perfect | (default) When placing text into the word cloud check pixel-by-pixel to determine if text overlaps. |
 | rectangle | Perform simple rectangular collision detection when placing text.
 This is results in faster generation of word clouds but they may not be aesthetically pleasing. |

-### --padding, -p

-The minimum padding allowed between two words in the word cloud.
-This works with pixel-perfect collision detection as well.
-Default 2.

 ### --background, -bg

 One ore more input sources.
 Input sources may be local files or Urls of an image used to define the shape of the word cloud.
 By default the word cloud is drawn onto a rectangle.
 The word cloud will place text only in places where background image has non-transparent pixels.

 For standard word clouds only the first input source will be used.
 Multiple input sources are only relevant for layered word clouds.
 Each background image will be applied to a layer in the order they are listed.

+### --background-color, -bgc

+Background color.
+Default is Black.

 ### --color, -c